-The patent pending Safe-2-Dose™ is designed to specifically administer a precise patient calibrated dose of acetaminophen between the U.S. FDA tentative final monograph (TFM), and original safety and efficacy studies for the dosing approval of 4.54mg/lb to 6.80mg/lb (10-15mg/kg).
+The patented Safe-2-Dose™ is designed to specifically administer a precise patient calibrated dose of acetaminophen between the U.S. FDA tentative final monograph (TFM), and original safety and efficacy studies for the dosing approval of 4.54mg/lb to 6.80mg/lb (10-15mg/kg).
 More specifically, the Safe-2-Dose™ is designed to deliver a highly precise dose to a specific patient characteristic within this range.
 The Safe-2-Dose™ may be calibrated to deliver an optimal mid-point dose from the original safety and efficacy studies of infants and children’s acetaminophen, such as 5.67/mg/lb (12.5mg/kg), among other fixed doses within the recommended range.

 The caregiver need only unlock the device and squeeze the bottle to obtain the correct amount of medication to the unique displayed multi-indicia for patient characteristic such as weight, age, temperature, BSA, BMI or drug dose.
 The Safe-2-Dose’s calibrated indicia enhances safety by overall user convenience and patient dosing accuracy.

-The patent pending Safe-2-Dose™ is the next generation liquid medication dispenser.
+The patented Safe-2-Dose™ is the next generation liquid medication dispenser.
 Each Safe-2-Dose™ is calibrated to the dosage strength of a specific medication and marked with multiple correlated indicia measurements.
 These measurements may include, among others, weight or other patient characteristic, medication dosage or volume of the medication.
 The enhanced multi-indicia display increases the overall safety and accuracy of administration, by providing the ability to intuitively correlate the unit dosage to a specific patient characteristic.

 The Safe-2-Dose™ eliminates the need to correlate a volume, unit dosage or patient feature from a medication package or other media to the delivery device.
 These features circumvent the procedures shown to be the primary cause of error during the preparation and administration of OTC liquid medications.4